sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_100.md

 ![](images/100/image57.png)

 -   You should now see that the Access Rule **ora\_p2\_httpssl** is enabled.
-Click on **Oracle Database Cloud Service** to navigate back to the Service Console
+Click on **Oracle Database Cloud Service** link at the top of the window to navigate back to the Service Console

 	![](images/100/image58.png)